Esri/application-boilerplate-3x-js/README.md

 ## Requirements

-* Notepad or HTML editor
+* Text or HTML editor.
-* A little background with JavaScript
+* A little background with JavaScript.
 * Experience with the [ArcGIS JavaScript API](http://www.esri.com/) would help.

 ## Resources